NTV (Russia): Coverage of events in Ukraine in 2014

 During the spring and autumn of 2014, NTV aired films of a revealing nature without attribution under the title Profession — reporter, in which official Ukrainian authorities and public figures were attacked ("The Princess at the Parasha", "The Secret Life of Vitali Klitschko") or media people from Russia who support Ukraine ("13 друзей хунты", "17 More Friends of the Junta").
 In light of the screening of such films, TV critic Irina Petrovskaya noted that "the genre of political denunciation has flourished on TV."».
 In November 2014, the attention of social media was attracted by an NTV report about a drugged teenager from Krasny Liman named Stas, who was allegedly abducted from his home by soldiers of the Ukrainian National Guard, threatening his parents with firearms, and whom the NTV report called a "living target for missiles."
-Internet users found out that the NTV report showed Stanislav Petrov, a 12-year-old resident of Krasny Liman, who has mental retardation and a "tendency to vagrancy."
+Internet users found out that the NTV report showed Stanislav Petrov, a 12-year-old resident of Krasny Liman, who has intellectual disability and a "tendency to vagrancy."
 Bloggers accused the TV channel of deliberately exploiting the alleged mental disability of a teenager.